AppliedMechanics/AMrotor/docs/examples/Laval_Time/Simulation_time_Laval.rst

 =======================
 This is an example code for a simulation file of a simple Laval rotor for time integration.
 All the code snippets can be copied and pasted together in a Matlab script and executed directly.
-The hidden (commented out) code parts should show former possibilities.
+The hidden (commented out) code parts should show further possibilities.
+The presented functions often contain options that cannot all be shown in the examples.
+More options can be found in the detailed documentation or in the source code.

 Closing all former figures and cleaning the workspace.